astropy/astropy-mentoring/index.md

 the role that the mentee is interested in also joining, but in cases where the role is unfilled, it could be someone in a similar role (for example, if one of the core sub-packages has a role which is vacant, another core package developer might be able to act as a mentor).
+Potential mentors may also wish to speak to the applicant directly - either over Slack/matrix, video call or on the application issue on Github - to discuss the applicant's goals and suitability for the program.

 If a willing and available mentor is identified, they fill out a form to also be registered in the mentoring scheme (if they have not already done so previously).
-However, it may be that there are no individuals available to mentor -- thus we cannot guarantee that everyone who wants to become a mentee would be able to do so.
+However, it may be that there are no individuals available to mentor, or that all available mentors consider the application to be unsuitable -- thus we cannot guarantee that all applications to become a mentee will be accepted.

 ### Mentoring program guidance